splitio/python-api/README.md

 Split has been acquired by Harness.
 This client now supports a 'harness_mode' which uses a different authentication mechanism and provides access to Harness-specific resources.

-In harness mode:
-- Existing, non-deprecated Split endpoints continue to use the Split base URLs
-- New Harness-specific endpoints use the Harness base URL
+#### Authentication

-- Authentication can be configured in two ways:
+In harness mode, authentication can be configured in two ways:
 - Use `harness_token` for Harness endpoints and `apikey` for Split endpoints
 - If `harness_token` is not provided, `apikey` will be used for all operations

+Harness endpoints use the 'x-api-key' header instead of the standard Split authentication.

+#### Base URLs and Endpoints

+- Existing, non-deprecated Split endpoints continue to use the Split base URLs
+- New Harness-specific endpoints use the Harness base URL (https://app.harness.io/)
+- There is no v3 version for the Harness API

+#### Deprecated Endpoints

 The following endpoints are deprecated and cannot be used in harness mode:
-- `/workspaces`: POST, PATCH, DELETE verbs
+- `/workspaces`: POST, PATCH, DELETE, PUT verbs are deprecated
-- `/apiKeys`: POST for apiKeyType == 'admin'
+- `/apiKeys`: POST verb for apiKeyType == 'admin' is deprecated
-- `/users`: all verbs
+- `/users`: all verbs are deprecated
-- `/groups`: all verbs
+- `/groups`: all verbs are deprecated
-- `/restrictions`: all verbs
+- `/restrictions`: all verbs are deprecated

+#### Basic Usage

 To use the client in harness mode: